-If you're printing to an infrared printer, make sure its port is set to LPT3 (not LPT1).
+- If you're printing to an infrared printer, make sure its port is set to LPT3 (not LPT1).
 Check the printer's settings.
-You can also try using COM4 instead.

-- Start Infrared Monitor before you print. - Make sure the infrared light path is not blocked. - Make sure Windows is running-infrared printing is supported only while Windows is running. - Make sure the infrared printer is IrDA compatible. - Make sure you have not disabled IrDA support on your OmniBook. - If you have a PC card that uses interrupt 3, try removing it before printing.
+You can also try using COM4 instead. - Start Infrared Monitor before you print. - In Windows Help, use the Print Troubleshooter. - For infrared printing from an MS-DOS program, run the program in an MS-DOS window instead of in MS-DOS mode. - · Make sure the infrared light path is not blocked. - Make sure Windows is running-infrared printing is supported only while Windows is running. - Make sure the infrared printer is IrDA compatible. - Make sure you have not disabled IrDA support on your OmniBook. - If you have a PC card that uses interrupt 3, try removing it before printing.